jicksta/sync-evernote/README.md

 The Thrift responses contain a lot of binary fields, mainly checksums.
 All binary data is automatically sanitized to url-safe Base64 in the JSON files.
 The marshalled Ruby Thrift objects preserve the binary objects.

+The docker image has an `ENTRYPOINT`, so if you want a bash shell with the image you will have to specify `--entrypoint bash` instead of the command at the end.

 ## Future

 Must-haves: